Lost in translation: Exposing hidden compiler optimization opportunities: Exposing Hidden Optimization Opportunities

 \section{Exposing Hidden Optimization Opportunities}

 Retargetable compiler frameworks achieve their generality by abstracting target architecture properties and by relying on cross-target heuristics in the front- and middle-end compilation passes.
-The abstract properties may be parameterized by quantitative characteristics of each actual target used, but the decision heuristics and the actual sequence of optimizations are often defined by experimentation and, once established, are seldom questioned in subsequent releases of the compiler framework.
+The abstract properties may be parametrized by quantitative characteristics of each actual target used, but the decision heuristics and the actual sequence of optimizations are often defined by experimentation and, once established, are seldom questioned in subsequent releases of the compiler framework.
 Therefore, evaluating the pertinence and the quality of the heuristics used in a compiler may provide valuable insights into the quality of the current compiler configuration and its potential for further improvement.

 The standard approach to tuning a compiler's common optimizer remains the repetitive testing of the compiler on a variety of benchmarks and mainstream architectures.
-This approach is typically called nightly regression testing, and it mainly aims at validating benchmark results in terms of correctness and improving performance (or, in some application domains, code size).
-The output of a nightly regression session is typically a report with information about the compilation time, execution time and the correctness of the output for each test.
-These results are then compared to a reference point, usually the result of a previous nightly-regression run that passed all the validation tests and exhibits the best achievable execution and compilation times so far.
-The purpose of nightly regression is to constantly monitor the quality of the modifications in a compiler towards the release of a new version.
+This approach is typically called nightly routine testing, and it mainly aims at validating benchmark results in terms of correctness and improving performance (or, in some application domains, code size).
+The output of a nightly testing session is typically a report with information about the compilation time, execution time and the correctness of the output for each test.
+These results are then compared to a reference point, usually the result of a previous nightly testing run that passed all the validation tests and exhibits the best achievable execution and compilation times so far.
+The purpose of nightly testing is to constantly monitor the quality of the modifications in a compiler towards the release of a new version.